Monthly Archives: November 2013

 Being modest, he never talked about the war.
 Nor did he ever wave the flag or even participate in veteran functions.
 No bragging or grandstanding.
 When the war was over, he simply got on with his life.

 The last time I saw him, he was suffering the ravages of Alzheimer’s.
 His short term memory was shot, but his long term memory was still intact.

-We stopped by for a quick visit before returning home to Arizona.
-He was paging through a book on the B-24 Liberator.
+When we stopped by for a quick visit, he was paging through a book on the B-24 Liberator.
 Being a history fan, I asked him about it.

 With some gentle prodding, he was soon telling stories of his wartime experiences.
 About the bombing missions over the Romanian oil fields.
 About seeing a strange and very fast German fighter with no propeller.
 About being a ball turret gunner.
 And more.